Photo Source: 20257964 - Pixabay

 The Renaissance was birthed in Northern Italian city states like Florence, Milan, Bologna, and Turin.
 These states were economically and culturally powerful.
 They even established universities.
 Yet unifying as a nation was problematic for centuries.
 There were the Napoleonic Wars and hostile popes who did not want Italian kings to rival their power.
 Finally in 1861, Italy became a nation state with Victor Emmanuel II as their first king.
 The deal was sealed when Italian troops took Rome in 1870-71.
 Rome was now the capital of the Kingdom of Italy.
 Italy was one of the four victorious great powers in WWI.
 They annexed more territory and islands, and soon began to take colonies in Africa.
 Italy's defeat in WWII meant the loss of their short-lived colonies in Libya and Ethiopia.
 They moved from being a kingdom to being a republic in 1946.

-Though Diaspora Italians integrate aspects of their new culture, they maintain many characteristics from Italy.
-Italians are very social, and they love good food.
+Today the horrors of WWII are mostly forgotten, and Greeks and Italians feel a level of commonality from their ancient history.
+There is a phrase some embrace, "One face, one race."
+The two have very different languages, but their cultures are similar.
+Like the Greeks, Italians are very social, and they love good food.
 No matter where they move, people welcome the addition of Italian food to their diet.
-Italians are known for their hospitality.
+Italians are known for their hospitality and culinary skills.

 Family life is very important to Italians no matter where they live.
 Their families are smaller, and women have more rights than they did in decades past.
-They give the elderly much respect; the younger generations are expected to care for the needs of retired relatives.
+They respect the elderly; the younger generations are expected to care for the needs of retired relatives.
 If at all possible, Italians have contact with their extended families.
 This is more difficult for those in diaspora.

 Over 90% of Italians profess to be Catholic, but less than 1% attend church more than three times a year, including weddings and funerals.
 Secularism and the occult are growing among Italians.